 - The Department of Commerce ("DOC"), the Department of Natural Resources and Conservation ("DNRC"), and the Department of Environmental Quality ("DEQ") notified local governments, with an emphasis on rural local governments and Tribal Governments, of the program with outreach led by the technical assistance team at DOC.
-Those departments advertised the program at training events such as the Montana Rural Water Conference, the Midwest Assistance Program, and the American Water Resources Association.
+Those departments advertised their programs at training events such as the Montana Rural Water Conference, the Midwest Assistance Program, and the American Water Resources Association.
 They also worked with the Montana League of Cities and Towns and the Montana Association of Counties to distribute information about the program to their members and through large distribution lists that included: communities, engineering firms that represent communities, and conservation districts.
 The departments also specifically reached out to communities plagued by safe drinking water and wastewater violations to make them aware of the program. - The DOC offered local governments limited engineering assistance and DOC, DNRC, and DEQ assisted local governments with the application process.
 They also provided direct training to members of the Montana Association of Conservation Districts and the Montana Water Resources Association.
-As application deadlines approached, staff specifically reached out to cities, towns, and counties who had not yet applied to help them identify eligible uses and develop successful proposals that met necessary criteria. - Beyond the above-mentioned outreach, DOC, DNRC, and DEQ have continued providing trainings and targeted outreach to communities across the state, particularly those that are traditionally underserved and/or have a history of noncompliance with the Safe Drinking Water Act or Clean Water Act to encourage and assist them to apply through the program.
+As application deadlines approached, staff specifically reached out to cities, towns, and counties who had not yet applied to help them identify eligible uses and develop successful proposals that met necessary criteria.